Kim Hnizdo

-Kim Laura Hnizdo (born 13 April 1996 in Bad Homburg vor der Höhe) is a German model and the winner of Germany's Next Topmodel in 2016.
+Kim Laura Hnizdo (born 13 April 1996) is a German model and the winner of Germany's Next Topmodel in 2016.

 Life

 Hnizdo graduated from the Humboldtschule in Bad Homburg, and began to study law at the Justus Liebig University of Giessen.

 She is the winner of the eleventh season of the castingshow Germany's Next Topmodel.
 As the winner, Hnizdo received a model contract with the Model Agency ONEeins, an Opel Adam and prize money to the amount of €100,000.